7 Reasons You Need to Visit Alentejo, Portugal

-However, Alentejo is often overlooked by tourists.
-There are no major cities in the region and very little luxurious resorts.
-Which is exactly why you should plan your next holiday in Portugal there.
+However, Alentejo is often overlooked by tourists for other cities in Portugal.
+There are no major cities in the Alentejo region and very few luxurious resorts.
+But this is exactly why you should plan your next holiday in Alentejo, Portugal.

 If you want to experience authentic Portuguese culture, cuisine, and nature, Alentejo is the place to go.
 You can have lots of fun at great prices, and without crowds of tourists getting in your way.
-Anyway, here are the 7 reasons that will convince you to visit Alentejo!
+Anyway, here are the 7 reasons that will convince you to visit Alentejo, Portugal!

 1. Old Towns, Ruins, and Castles